darek-kowalski/darek-kowalski.github.io/about.md

 permalink: /about/
 ---

-An experiment with GitHub Pages and Jekyll.
+An experiment with GitHub Pages, Jekyll and Travis CI.